Click here to ask AI a question

 30-second read

-Andy is a co-founder/CTO and lifelong principal engineer with eight granted patents and a four-decade track record of being early on the platforms that mattered.
+Andy is a co-founder/CTO and lifelong principal engineer with eight US patents (US 7,075,924 et al., mostly co-invented with collaborators) and a four-decade track record of being early on the platforms that mattered.
 In 1995 he was shipping internet multimedia conferencing primitives (BeingThere, WebTalk, integrations with Netscape CoolTalk) about 25 years before the category became mainstream.
-He spent 18 years building the legal-tech systems that became Elite 3E and Bridgeway.
-He architected an e-learning platform on Google Cloud before "cloud-native" was a buzzword.
+He spent 18 years contributing to the legal-tech systems that became Elite 3E and Bridgeway.
+He helped architect an e-learning platform on Google Cloud before "cloud-native" was a buzzword.
 He's been a principal engineer on the LUKSO blockchain since 2022, where he's currently writing a cross-chain relayer and an embedded wallet.
-And he co-founded SafeIdea in 2025, where he's building patent-pending masking technology that lets law firms use AI on confidential documents without leaking client data.
+And he co-founded SafeIdea in 2025, where the team is building patent-pending masking technology that lets law firms use AI on confidential documents without leaking client data.
 The pattern is consistent across all of it: he's drawn to the pieces that don't exist yet.
+Stacks turn over every few years — currently TypeScript, Rust, Go, Solidity, Python, alongside a long tail of older platforms — and the instinct doesn't.

 How to read this CV